michaelbeaumont/awesome-leaved/README.md

 This project is incomplete, there are a couple (a lot of) things missing and just as many bugs

-* Display selected containers nicely in tabboxes
+* Display selected containers with styling in tabboxes
 * Handle fullscreen clients
 * Add ability to swap clients/containers.
 My current plan is to show transparent numbers over all windows and wait for a choice, pentadactyl style
 * Honor client size minimums